MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 |Salesforce|BA Insight|Integrates Salesforce’s Service, Sales, and Marketing Cloud with Microsoft Search, making all the content within Salesforce available to all employees through this portal.
 For more information, see [Salesforce connector](https://www.bainsight.com/connectors/salesforce-connector-sharepoint-azure-elasticsearch/).|
 |Windream ECM-System|Raytion|Secure enterprise search connector for reliably indexing content from Windream ECM-System and intelligently searching it with Microsoft Graph.
 It robustly indexes files and folders including the comprehensive sets of metadata associated by Windream ECM-System in near real-time.
 The connector fully supports Windream ECM-System’s permission model and the user and group management in the associated Microsoft Entra ID.
 For more information, see [Windream ECM-System connector](https://www.servicenow.com/search-result.html?q=connectors&p=1).|

-## File systems
+## File system

-The following connectors are under file systems.
+The following table lists the file system connectors that are available.

 |Connector name|Publisher|Description|
 |:------ |:----------- |:----------- |